ilianareggio/ilianareggio.github.io/research.md

 * **The influence of the mother’s power on her child’s labor in Mexico**, *Journal of Development Economics* (2011), 96(1), 95-105.
 [Journal version](https://www.sciencedirect.com/science/article/pii/S0304387810000738) [WP version](https://ideas.repec.org/p/cte/werepe/we101305.html)

 * **On the Endogeneity of Exchange Rate Regimes** (with Eduardo Levy Yeyati and Federico Sturzenegger). *European Economic Review* (2010), 54(5), 659-677.
 [Journal version](http://www.sciencedirect.com/science/article/pii/S0014292109001251) [WP version](https://ideas.repec.org/p/cte/werepe/we098374.html)

-**Work in Progress**

-* Thick borders in Franco's Spain: the costs of a closed economy (with Rolf Campos and Jacopo Timini) [WP version](https://ilianareggio.github.io/myLib/wp-franco-borders.pdf)

-* Graduating into a recession (with Alfonso Alba)

-* The evolution of self-reported health (with Moshe Buchinsky and Nicole Maestas)